kosli-dev/labs/lab-02-flows-and-trails.md

 #TODO: Create something in the trial to see in kosli

-#### Create CI scripts for Flow and Trail management
+#### Integrate Kosli into your CI/CD pipeline

 Now let's integrate Flow and Trail creation into your CI/CD pipeline.
-Create these shell scripts:

 **Add API key as a GitHub Secret:**